-FIPS 140-2 Role Authentication type and data Strength of Authentication (Single- Attempt) Strength of Authentication (Multiple-Attempt) Crypto Officer Password based (CLI or Web Interface) The password must consist of minimum of 6 characters from three character classes.
-Character classes are defined as: digits (0-9), ASCII lowercase letters (a-z), ASCII uppercase letters (A-Z) Assuming a worst-case scenario where the password contains four digits, one ASCII lowercase letter and one ASCII uppercase letter.
-The probability to guess every character successfully is (1/10)^4 (1/26) (1/26) = 1/6,760,000 which is much smaller than 1/1,000,000.
+FIPS 140-2 Role Authentication type and data Strength of Authentication (Single- Attempt) Strength of Authentication (Multiple-Attempt) Crypto Officer Password based (CLI or Web Interface) The password must consist of minimum of 6 characters with at least one from each of the three character classes.
+Character classes are defined as: digits (0-9), ASCII lowercase letters (a-z), ASCII uppercase letters (A-Z) Assuming a worst-case scenario that comprises 6 (six) characters that consist of a set of 4 (four) digits, 1 (one) ASCII lowercase letter and 1 (one) ASCII uppercase letter.
+The probability to guess every character successfully is (1/10)^4 (1/26)^1 (1/26)^1 = 1/6,760,000 which is much smaller than 1/1,000,000.
 The maximum number of login attempts is limited to 6 after which the account is locked.
 This means that at worst case an attacker has the probability of guessing the password in one minute as 6/6,760,000 which is less than the requirement of 1/100,000.
-User Password based (CLI and Web Interface) The password must consist of minimum of 6 characters from three character classes.
-Character classes are defined as: digits (0-9), ASCII lowercase letters (a-z), ASCII uppercase letters (A-Z) Assuming a worst-case scenario where the password contains four digits, one ASCII lowercase letter and one ASCII uppercase letter.
-The probability to guess every character successfully is $(1/10)^4 (1/26) (1/26) = 1/6,760,000$ which is much smaller than $1/1,000,000$.
+Signature Verification (CLI only) The public key used for authentication can either be ECDSA or RSA, yielding at least 112 bits of strength, assuming the smallest curve size P-224 or modulus size 2048 bit.
+The chance of a random authentication attempt falsely succeeding is:1/(2 112) which is less than 1/1,000,000.
 The maximum number of login attempts is limited to 6 after which the account is locked.
+This means that at worst case an attacker has the probability of guessing the password in one minute as 6/(2 112) which is less than the requirement of 1/100,000.
+User Password based (CLI and Web Interface) The password must consist of minimum of 6 characters with at least one from each of the three character classes.
+Character classes are defined as: digits (0-9), ASCII lowercase letters (a-z), ASCII uppercase letters (A-Z) Assuming a worst-case scenario that comprises 6 (six) characters that consist of a set of 4 (four) digits, 1 (one) ASCII lowercase letter and 1 (one) ASCII uppercase letter.
+The probability to guess every character successfully is (1/10)^4 (1/26)^1 (1/26)^1 = 1/6,760,000 which is much smaller than 1/1,000,000.
+The maximum number of login attempts is limited to 6 after which the account is locked.
 This means that at worst case an attacker has the probability of guessing the password in one minute as 6/6,760,000 which is less than the requirement of 1/100,000.
+Signature Verification (CLI only) The public key used for authentication can either be ECDSA or RSA, yielding at least 112 bits of strength, assuming the smallest curve size P-224 or modulus size 2048 bit.
+The chance of a random authentication attempt falsely succeeding is:1/(2 112) which is less than 1/1,000,000.
+The maximum number of login attempts is limited to 6 after which the account is locked.
+This means that at worst case an attacker has the probability of guessing the password in one minute as 6/(2 112) which is less than the requirement of 1/100,000.